-- Emphasis on competence instead of qualifications – For Vietnamese culture, advanced degrees represent the talent, which is not entirely wrong.
-But employers will ignore many talents with ordinary degrees.
-This tactic is highly recommended by Elon Musk – Tesla Chairman when looking for talent, he does not focus on degrees, as long as they have real talent.
-He often asks candidates to address their most difficult problem and ask questions about it.
-“If someone isn’t directly responsible for solving the problem, they won’t know the answer,” Musk said.
+- Emphasis on competence instead of degrees – For Vietnamese culture, advanced degrees represent an individual’s skills and talents.
+Employers overlook many talents with ordinary degrees, which is not entirely incorrect.
+This tactic is used and loved by Elon Musk – Chairman of Tesla.
+When looking for talent, Musk doesn’t focus on degrees, as long as they have real talent.
+He often asks candidates to address their most difficult problem, and asks questions around it.
+“If a person isn’t directly responsible for solving the problem, they won’t know the answer,” Musk said.

-- Focus on body language – Body language is a sign for employers to see a part of a candidate’s ability.
-Employers should ask implied questions, rather than asking directly.
-They then looked closely to see if the candidate’s body language matched the answer to make a categorical assessment.
+- Focus on body language –Body language is a sign for employers to see a part of a candidate’s ability.
+Employers should ask implied questions instead of asking directly.
+A recruiter makes a categorical assessment based on the candidate’s body language and the answer.

 2. How to hunt for talent in the digital age?

-An era of constant change requires employers to be fully equipped with the right skills to adapt.
-In other words, to hunt for “sharks” for businesses, employers should have the following mandatory skills:
+An era of constant change requires employers to be fully skilled and flexible to adapt.
+In other words, to hunt for “sharks” for businesses, employers should hone the following mandatory skills:

-- Brand knowledge – Good recruiters must know how to spread brand awareness to attract talented candidates and increase the competitive advantages compared to the rivals.
-Therefore, the talent recruitment department should actively convey the corporate culture and working environment on social networking forums such as Facebook, LinkedIn, Websites…
+- Brand knowledge – A good recruiter must know how to spread the brand to attract talented candidates.
+Thus, the talent recruitment department should actively communicate the company’s culture and working environment on social networking websites such as Facebook, Linkedin, the company website, …

-Besides the above skills, recruiting in the digital age poses more challenges, so:
+Additionally, recruiting in the digital age poses a number of challenges.

-Don’t just passively wait for job applications to be sent back from job posting channels like the traditional way, but you have to actively look for them so as not to be “stolen” by your competitors.
-Recruiters can attend seminars, or join Facebook and LinkedIn groups to find and approach talent.
+- Recruiters should not wait passively for applications from job posting channels to come back, but should actively seek to avoid being “cut off” by their competitors.
+Recruiters can attend seminars, or join Facebook and LinkedIn groups to approach talented people.